 If you're hitting the books this summer, follow our foodie advice for making the most of your grey matter...

 Having just started studying again in my late 20s, I am reminded of all the desperate ways we try to overload our brains when exams loom.
 Record cards, corkboards, exercise books, revision plans, mock tests and lots and lots of post-it-notes, jostle for space on every conceivable surface in my room.
 Which technique is most effective?
 I still don't know.
 Everyone's capacity for learning is different - but there is one way to ensure your brain is ready to absorb all the information on that carefully colour-coded spidergram - the right diet, packed with brain-boosting foods.

 Late nights, stress, missed meals and quick food fixes will all play havoc with your ability to concentrate, take in information and the function of your fit-to-burst brain-box.
 If you're hitting the books this summer, follow our foodie advice for making the most of your mind...

 No matter how close your test is, try to keep calm.
 Stress can have an adverse effect on your appetite and skipping meals won't do your concentration any favours.

 Despite the current debate as to whether six small meals a day are better than three, while revising, avoid hunger pangs and eat regularly.
 Embrace the cliché and make breakfast the most important meal of the day, filling up on energy-giving oats and also eggs, which contain a nutrient called choline , thought to help cognitive performance and improve memory as we age.
 For lunch, eat foods with a low glycemic index to keep you going until dinner.
 For your last meal of the day, make the most of oily fish, especially salmon .
 The clever swimmers are a great source of omega-3, an essential fatty-acid, with many health benefits and are believed to help brain funtion.
 Not a fish fan?
-Try flaxseeds, believed to be the best vegetarian source of omega-3.
+Try chia or flaxseeds, believed to be the best vegetarian source of omega-3.